JinxLv/reimplemention-of-Dual-PRNet/README.md

 This is a Tensorflow reimplemention of [Dual-Stream Pyramid Registration Network](https://arxiv.org/abs/1909.11966)

 ## Install
-The package and their corresponding version we used in this repository are listed in below.
+The packages and their corresponding version we used in this repository are listed in below.

 - Tensorflow==1.15.4
 - Keras==2.3.1